Free SEO Tool Alert! On-Page Content Analyzer

 - The final category, Word Phrase Usage, breaks down the most commonly used words and phrases used in various elements on the page.

 How to get more from the SPA: The SPA tool featured here is a lightweight version of the tool, which means it’s not the full version.
-However, you can now access the complete version of this robust tool for FREE by signing up for the SEOToolSet Lite.
-By simply providing a username and password, you can use the full version of the Single Page Analyzer tool — an opportunity that was, until recently, only available with a paid SEOToolSet subscription.
+However, you can now access the complete version of this robust tool by signing up for the SEOToolSet.
+The full version of the Single Page Analyzer tool is available with a low-cost SEOToolSet subscription.

 5 Ways to Use This Data